ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 input and output objects, and would forbid aliasing of input and output.

-### Summary
+#### Summary

-A C++ library that wants idiomatic C++ treatment of input and output arguments may need to translate each BLAS function with `INTENT(INOUT)` arguments separately.
+A C++ version of the BLAS that wants idiomatic C++ treatment of input and output arguments may need to translate each BLAS function with `INTENT(INOUT)` arguments separately.

 1. For in-place triangular solve or triangular multiply, the function